therustymate/NGP/README.md

 Because the dropper does not contain fully executable shellcode but only incomplete fragment information, this approach is highly effective at evading signature-based antivirus detection.

-Users can also partially evade detection of complete malicious binaries performing harmful actions via NGP.
+Users can also partially evade detection of complete malicious binaries performing certain actions via NGP.
 The NGP compiler analyzes the provided binary, maps portions to byte fragments within legitimate system files.
 At runtime, these fragments are reassembled in memory and loaded directly via techniques like shellcode reflective loading, effectively bypassing static antivirus analysis.

+If the NGP compiler is skillfully utilized to compile using files that exist only on the target system, it **passively gains the ability to evade malware analysis environments**.
+If no metadata is leaked, then in theory, an **analyst would have to perfectly replicate the entire system** in order to conduct a proper analysis.

 ## Signature-Based Detection Evasion Mechanism